 Stan, on waiting for a donor heart

-In November 2014, Stan received the SynCardia temporary Total Artificial Heart (TAH) as a bridge to transplant.
+At 23, Stan received the SynCardia temporary Total Artificial Heart (TAH) as a bridge to transplant.
 A month later, Domonique received the TAH as well.

 “We’ve always had to look out for each other and deal with each other’s episodes, no matter who was around,” said Domonique.
 “It made our bond close.
 I felt the safest when he was around, and I can’t wait to go home and be with my family and just sleep in my own bed again.”

 Just a few weeks after Domonique’s implant surgery, he received the matching donor heart he needed, but for Stan, the transplant journey would take more time.